 2. IT Mode: No RAID, No Nonsense

-Flashing the HBA to IT mode removes the RAID stuff.
-The VM sees each drive on its own, just like it should.
-This avoids weird RAID layers interfering with smart tools or parity calculations.
+Flashing the HBA to IT mode strips out the RAID firmware.
+The VM sees each drive on its own, the way it should.
+No weird RAID layer getting in the way of SMART tools or parity calculations.

 3. Fewer Headaches, More Stability

 Onboard SATA gets weird in VMs.
-Unreliable, slow, or just flaky.
+Unreliable, slow, or flat-out flaky.
 An HBA gives you dedicated hardware built for this job.

 4. Room to Grow